russeree/nyan-keys-hardware/README.md

 Creative Commons Attribution-NonCommercial-NoDerivatives license currently to prevent direct copying and manufacturing of the board files for comerical purposees.

-Personal use is completely permissed for this so if you want to make on for yourself or mod it feel free!
+Personal use is completely permissed for this so if you want to make one for yourself or mod it feel free!

 # Layout
 <div align="center">